-As recommended by the Audit Committee, M/s Krishnaswamy & Associates, Cost Accountants, Chennai have been appointed as the Cost Auditors of the Company for the year 2023-24 by the Board on 09th August, 2023 on a remuneration of ₹ 3 lakh.
-As per Section 148 of the Companies Act, 2013, read with the relevant Rules, the remuneration to the Cost Auditors is to be approved by the Members.
-Accordingly, Board recommends the same for consideration and approval of the Members.
+As recommended by the Audit Committee, M Krishnaswamy and Associates, Cost Accountants, Chennai have been appointed as the Cost Auditors of the Company for the FY 2024-25 by the Board of Directors ("the Board") on 05th August, 2024 on a remuneration of ₹ 3,00,000 excluding taxes and out-of-pocket expenses.
+As per Section 148 of the Companies Act, 2013 ("the Act"), read with the relevant Rules, the remuneration to the Cost Auditors to be approved by the Members.
+Accordingly, Board recommends the resolution under item no. 4 for consideration and approval of the Members.

-None of the directors or Key Managerial Personnel of the Company or their relatives or anyway interested in the said resolution.
+None of the directors or Key Managerial Personnel of the Company or their relatives are interested or concerned financially or otherwise in the above resolution.